gabfr/work-around-the-world/README.md

 ## Data Schema

+The purpose of this project is to assemble a dataset to ease query for jobs of a determined set of skills or company.
+For that we don't need normalized informations.
+Instead we adopted a star schema because of it's scalability in terms of reading and querying.

 To simplify our job listing we'll have only a single fact table with the job vacancies and two other tables to aggregate data on companies and tags: